How to Prevent a Basement Flood and What to Do If It Happens

-Even without a catastrophic flood in your basement, water and moisture may still be slowly seeping in from outside, particularly if you’re in an area with a lot of snow or rain.
-Besides the obvious damage and inconvenience water can cause to your investment, continual moisture in your basement can result in mold and, with it, potential health problems for you and your family.
+Even without a catastrophic flood in your basement, water and moisture may still be slowly seeping in from outside, particularly if you’re in an area with a high water table.
+Besides the obvious damage and inconvenience water can cause to your investment, continual moisture in your basement can result in mould and, with it, potential health problems for you and your family.

-An electricity-powered sump pump, housed below the floor of your basement, can automatically pump rising water and drain it away from the foundation to help keep your basement dry.
+An electricity-powered sump pump housed below your basement floor can automatically pump rising water and drain it away from the foundation to help keep your basement dry.

 If you have a sump pump, it’s a good idea to check it periodically to make sure it’s in good working order – monthly if it disposes of water from a washing machine, and once a season otherwise.
 In both cases, the pump screen or inlet opening should be cleaned.

-- Discharge location: It’s recommended that the location where pumped water is discharged is at least 6 meters (20 feet) from other homes so water doesn’t drain into neighbouring properties.
+Discharge location: It’s recommended that the area where pumped water is discharged is at least 6 meters (20 feet) from other homes, so water doesn’t drain into neighbouring properties.

 What to do if your Basement Floods